naveen281/oanda_autotrading/readme.md

       from the rate_bid[]list we can find min and max value using min max in-built method.
       - set min value to low-thresh attribute
       - set max value to high_thresh attribute

   5. Defined method named `buy`, required paramters: units and its price.
   - units:- number of units you want to buy.
-  - check its price and compare its value from min bid price its its lower than min bid price then buy given no of units otherwise wait.....
+  - check its price and compare its value from min bid price its its lower than min bid price then buy given no of units otherwise wait.

   6. Defined method named sell, required paramters: units and its price.
   - units:-number of units you want to sell.
-  - check its price and compare its value with max bid price is greater than min bid price then buy given no of units otherwise wait..... for placing order, send the order object to `create order` method.
+  - check its price and compare its value with max bid price is greater than min bid price then buy given no of units otherwise wait.

+  for placing order in case of both buy and sell methods, send the order object to `create order` method.

-  6 And finally method `buy_sell_ORB`:
+  7 And finally method `buy_sell_ORB`:

   This method is responsible for:
   - resetting the ORB(Min and Max thresholds) price at 10:AM Everyday and resume trading afterward by comparing the threshold with current price by calling `reset_high_low`.